 Right to erasure: You have the right to erase any personal data processed by us at any time except for the following situations:

-you have an ongoing customer service matter with.
+you have an ongoing customer service matter with the Trust.

 Your right to object to processing based on legitimate interest: You have the right to object to processing of your personal data that you believe is not based on our legitimate interest.
 We will suspend processing of the personal data unless we can demonstrate a legitimate ground for the process which overrides your interest and rights or due to legal claims.

-Your right to object to direct marketing: You have the right to object to direct marketing, including profiling analysis made for direct marketing purposes.
+Your right to object to direct marketing, for example, direct mail pieces and email: You have the right to object to direct marketing, including profiling analysis made for direct marketing purposes.
 You can opt out from direct marketing by the following means:

 Right to restriction: You have the right to request that we restrict the processing of your personal data under the following circumstances: